awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

   + Amazon RDS Backups
   + Amazon RDS Multi\-AZ

-  For more information on these checks, see [Trusted Advisor Best Practices \(Checks\)](https://aws.amazon.com/premiumsupport/trustedadvisor/best-practices/)\.
+  For more information on these checks, see [Trusted Advisor best practices \(checks\)](https://aws.amazon.com/premiumsupport/trustedadvisor/best-practices/)\.
 + CloudWatch home page shows:
   + Current alarms and status
   + Graphs of alarms and resources